 These instructions apply to Microsoft Office 365 (also known as Outlook 2016 and Outlook 2019, versions 15.x and 16.x).
+The "New Outlook" switch at the top of the window needs to be Off, as the in-progress "new look" version of Outlook does not support AppleScript.
 For older versions of Outlook, please see the Setting Up Outlook 2011 section.